-The purpose of the Letter of Intent (LOI) is to provide basic information and confirm eligibility of the proposed project as well as allow the Safe Routes to School Infrastructure Program Manager to gage how many applicants will apply for the current round of funding to allocate adequate staffing resources for effective application review and scoring.
+The purpose of the Application Part 1 is to confirm eligibility of the proposed project, help applicants understand how competitive their application may be, as well as allow the Safe Routes to School Construction Program Manager to gage how many applicants will apply for the current round of funding to allocate adequate staffing resources for effective application review and scoring.

-When submitting an LOI, applicants must supply contact information, affected school information, confirm eligibility, project location, brief problem statement, brief project description, request estimate, and anticipated source of cash match.
+When submitting the Application Part 1, applicants must supply contact information, affected school information, confirm eligibility, project location, brief problem statement, brief project description, request estimate, and anticipated source of cash match.